dtcenter/METplus/.github/ISSUE_TEMPLATE/new_feature_request.md

 name: New feature request
 about: Make it do something new
 title: ''
-labels: 'alert: NEED ACCOUNT KEY, alert: NEED MORE DEFINITION, alert: NEED PROJECT ASSIGNMENT, type: new feature'
+labels: 'alert: NEED ACCOUNT KEY, alert: NEED MORE DEFINITION, alert: NEED CYCLE ASSIGNMENT, type: new feature'
 assignees: ''

 ---